greninger-lab/revica-strm/README.md

 strm = streamlined

 This is a fork of the [original REVICA](https://github.com/greninger-lab/revica), meant for faster assembly of viral genomes from short-read sequencing data.
-It uses the newer BWA-MEM2 aligner and employs additional assembly quality checks to provide higher-quality consensus genomes, while striving to make output files and reporting more concise and informative.
+It uses the BWA MEM aligner and employs additional assembly quality checks to provide higher-quality consensus genomes, while striving to make output files and reporting more concise and informative.

+**Update 2025 July 16**: BWA MEM is now the default aligner used, due to [this issue](https://github.com/bwa-mem2/bwa-mem2/issues/262) with BWA MEM2.
+To use BWA MEM2, pass the `--use_mem2` option.

 ---